 Chart showing the cost of the automotive fuel cell system, which is projected to a high-volume manufacturing of 500,000 units per year.
 In 2002, the cost of the automotive fuel cell system (including balance of plant and stack) was $275/kW.
 The cost decreased to $108/kW in 2006, to $94/kW in 2007, to $73/kW in 2008, $61/kW in 2009, to $51/kW in 2010, and to $49/kW in 2011.
 The target cost for 2017 is $30/kW.

-Some images, such as maps, are too complex or too visually-oriented to describe in alt text.
+Some images, such as maps, are too complex to describe in alt text.
 For an example of this type of image, see the WINDExchange Wind Resource Maps.
 In this case, you are required to provide a link to the Webmaster, along with the text below, on the page with the image.
 This text should preferably be in the image's caption:

 If you have a disability and need assistance reading this image, please email the Webmaster.

 Image maps are only used on websites outside of the Energy.gov Drupal environment.

 An image map allows you to divide an image into hotspots which can then be linked to different destinations.
 When developing an image map, write alt text for each link.
 In general, the alt text should follow the guidance for linked images.
 Additionally, you may want to write separate alt text for the entire image, if it adds any important information to the page.

 For an example of an image map, please see the Green Power Network's Can I Buy Green Power In my State Web page.
 Every individual state has alt text.
 Additionally, the entire image has the alt text, "Map of the United States."

 CSS Background Images